 In today’s technology landscape (which one could describe as a sky filled with clouds that overlook a sea of IoT devices), clients expect a constant flow of updates.
 They also expect them to be seamlessly deployed.
 From microservices to mobile apps, modern applications have lots of moving components required to deliver their services.
 The pipeline that keeps the updates flowing is continuous delivery, and optimizing time to market is what makes it important.
+Read this useful tutorial and make sure to create a free Codefresh account to start building, testing and deploying Docker images faster than ever before.

 What are CI and CD?